What TFML is

 Trauma-Focused Movement Language (TFML) is an embodied process of co-creating internal and relational healing and empowerment, built on two foundations: the neurobiology of trauma that is common to all survivors and the experience of trauma that is unique to each survivor.

-TFML aims to support survivors in exploring, articulating and processing traumatic memories by providing a framework that survivors can adapt in ways most meaningful to them with the guidance and support of the survivor facilitator.
+TFML aims to support survivors in exploring, expressing and processing traumatic memories by providing a framework that survivors can adapt in ways most meaningful to them with the guidance and support of the survivor facilitator.

 As an approach, TFML reverses traditional dynamics:

-TFML was created by survivor, researcher, and artist Laura E. Fischer as part of her own healing journey.
+TFML was created by Laura E. Fischer as part of her own healing journey.
 Laura first developed TFML as a trauma-sensitive creative practice, supported by Central Saint Martins College of Art and Design.
-She was then awarded an Improvement Leader Fellowship by the National Institute for Health Research (NIHR) CLAHRC NWL and the Chelsea and Westminster Hospital NHS Trust, which she used to investigate the application of TFML to improve the experience and outcome of traditional therapy for adult survivors of childhood trauma; giving control to survivors and means to ground themselves, self-regulate, and process traumatic memories more safely.
+She was then awarded an Improvement Leader Fellowship by the National Institute for Health Research (NIHR) CLAHRC NWL and the Chelsea and Westminster Hospital NHS Trust, which she used to investigate the application of TFML to improve the experience and outcome of EMDR therapy for adult survivors of childhood trauma; giving control to survivors and means to ground themselves, self-regulate, and process traumatic memories more safely.

-TFML was showcased by The Lancet Psychiatry through a series of twelve photographs published as covers for the journal’s 2019 editions, along with an article.
+TFML was highlighted in The Lancet Psychiatry through a series of twelve images published as covers for the journal’s 2019 editions, along with an article.
 The first sketchbooks and videos of TFML are held in the Central Saint Martins Museum Collection.